Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Search for Millicharged particles with the NuMI beam

-as we find that for a given flux of mCPs, exposure, and detector volume $V$, the expected number of two hits events (that are aligned with the target) increases linearly with the length of the detector and scales with $\varepsilon^6$.
+Thus we find that for a given flux of mCPs, exposure, and detector volume $V$, the expected number of doublets increases linearly with the length of the detector and scales with $\varepsilon^6$.